-The Wizarding World of Harry Potter merchandise available throughout Universal Orlando is some of the most exciting and desirable stuff you can purchase with your vacation dollar.
-On this page we will take an in-depth look at what’s available, where you can buy it, and how much it costs – with a special focus on Hogsmeade.
+The Wizarding World of Harry Potter merchandise available throughout Universal Orlando Resort is some of the most exciting and desirable stuff you can purchase with your vacation dollar.
+On this page, we will take an in-depth look at what’s available, where you can buy it, and how much it costs, with a special focus on Hogsmeade.
 And you don’t want to miss our photo gallery at the bottom of the page, which features 55 full-screen images.

 Please note that our prices are rounded to the nearest dollar and do not include sales tax.

-This sweet shop inside the Wizarding World of Harry Potter – Hogsmeade is full of unique, tasty items familiar to any Harry Potter fan.
-Common sweets, and those unique to the books and films include Chocolate Frogs (with the collectible trading cards inside), Lemon Drops (Dumbledore’s favorite), a variety of other candy jars, Bertie Bots’ Every Flavor Beans, Chocolate Wands, Fudge Flies, Peppermint Toads, Sugar Quill pop, Acid pop, Blood pop, Candy Frog pop, Big Swirl pop, Chocoballs, Candy Floss, various Binned Sweets in a bag, Exploding Bonbons, Fizzing Whizzbees, Salt Water Taffy, Pink Coconut Ice, Candied Skull, Chocolate Cauldron, Pepper Imps, Tongue Burner mints in a tin, Pumpkin Juice, and Ton Tongue Toffee.
+This sweet shop inside The Wizarding World of Harry Potter – Hogsmeade is full of unique, tasty items familiar to any Harry Potter fan.
+Candy from the books and films to be found here include Chocolate Frogs (with the collectible trading cards inside), Lemon Drops (Dumbledore’s favorite), Bertie Bott’s Every-Flavor Beans, Chocolate Wands, Fudge Flies, Peppermint Toads, a variety of pops (Sugar Quill, Acid, Blood, Candy Frog, and Big Swirl), Chocoballs, Candy Floss, various Binned Sweets in a bag, Exploding Bonbons, Fizzing Whizzbees, Salt Water Taffy, Pink Coconut Ice, Candied Skulls, Chocolate Cauldrons, Pepper Imps, Tongue Burner mints in a tin, Pumpkin Juice, and Ton-Tongue Toffee.
 Expect to spend between $4 and $20 for the edible merchandise in Honeydukes.

 What about Ollivander’s Wand Shop?